esikm/Pillow/docs/handbook/concepts.rst

     * ``I`` (32-bit signed integer pixels)
     * ``F`` (32-bit floating point pixels)

-PIL also provides limited support for a few special modes, including ``LA`` (L with alpha), ``RGBX`` (true color with padding) and ``RGBa`` (true color with premultiplied alpha).
-However, PIL doesn’t support user-defined modes; if you need to handle band combinations that are not listed above, use a sequence of Image objects.
+PIL2 also provides limited support for a few special modes, including ``LA`` (L with alpha), ``RGBX`` (true color with padding) and ``RGBa`` (true color with premultiplied alpha).
+However, PIL2 doesn’t support user-defined modes; if you need to handle band combinations that are not listed above, use a sequence of Image objects.

-You can read the mode of an image through the :py:attr:`~PIL.Image.Image.mode` attribute.
+You can read the mode of an image through the :py:attr:`~PIL2.Image.Image.mode` attribute.
 This is a string containing one of the above values.

 Size
 ----

-You can read the image size through the :py:attr:`~PIL.Image.Image.size` attribute.
+You can read the image size through the :py:attr:`~PIL2.Image.Image.size` attribute.
 This is a 2-tuple, containing the horizontal and vertical size in pixels.